 29 Dutch Oven Dinners for the Nights You Want Comfort (Not a Sink Full of Dishes)

 There’s one thing that will make me leave when it comes to mac and cheese that’s so simple.
 If it’s not creamy, I’m gone.
 Cook the pasta just shy of done, then build a smooth cheese sauce right in the Dutch oven.
-If you want that golden top, slide it under the broiler for one minute and watch it carefully.
-It quickly goes from “not yet” to “whoops.”
+For a golden top, put it under the broiler for one minute and watch it carefully.
+It quickly transitions from “\not yet\” to “\whoops.\”

 13) Short Ribs And Mashed Potatoes